Guide to Practicing Locum Tenens

-- Whether by shoebox, spreadsheet or smart phone app – Get yourself organized!
+- Whether by shoebox, spreadsheet or smart phone app, get yourself organized!

 What can I expect?

 A LocumTenens.com recruiter can offer you the personalized service and attention you deserve.
 We are dedicated to helping you find the perfect locum tenens job.
 Your recruiter will handle all the time-consuming details of working as an independent contractor and the business aspects of practicing medicine so you can focus on your patients.
 Our recruiters are highly-trained on the particulars of one medical specialty and can quickly match the right candidate with the right job.
 First we listen, then we offer you an appropriate match.
-If you accept the position we will arrange for all the details, to list a few:
+If you accept the position we will arrange for all the details, including:

 - Competitive compensation

-- Experienced licensing and credentialing assistants
+- Experienced licensing and credentialing assistance

 - Paid housing and travel